aleyna-tturan/aleyna-tturan/README.md

 ### ✨ Final Words

 > "Coding turns ideas into reality and challenges into achievements."
-> "Kodlama, fikirleri gerçeğe, zorlukları başarıya dönüştürür."

 ---